neontapir/neontapir.github.io/_posts/2017/2017-03-20-mutation-testing-in-ruby.md

 gem 'mutant-rspec', '0.8.11', require: false, group: :test
 ```

+`simplecov` provides code coverage metrics in conjunction with RSpec, but I
+believe it is optional and can be ignored if you are setting this up on your
-Enough preamble, here's the result of running Mutant.
+machine.
+Enough preamble, here's the result of running Mutant:

 ```bash
 $ bundle exec mutant --use rspec -I lib/ -r team Team